 Toshiba Chromebook 2 2015 is my 4th Chromebook if you do not count the Dell netbook I installed Chromium OS on.
 Why did I choose this model to be my next Chromebook?
 How do I feel about this decision after a few weeks?

 I bought the Toshiba Chromebook 2 – 2015 Edition CB35-C3350.
-Powering this Chromebook is an Intel Core i3-5015U 2.1 GHz Processor with a 4GB RAM to help the process.
-My model has a 13.3-Inch Full HD IPS Display and a back-lit keyboard.
+Powering this Chromebook is an Intel Core i3-5015U 2.1 GHz Processor with 4GB RAM to help the process.
+My model has a 13.3-inch Full HD IPS Display and a back-lit keyboard.

 There are plenty of Chromebooks to choose from.
 However, most of the Chromebooks follow the usual pattern; an average display, 2GB RAM on the base model, and 16GB SSD.
 For me, the screen and a great back-lit keyboard made the decision easy.